Prevent Bottle Refusal: Practical Feeding Tips for Parents

 Create Positive Associations

 Babies thrive when feeding feels safe and soothing.
 Tools like Bottimals add comfort, making the bottle more inviting with a familiar, cuddly companion wrapped around it with mom's familiar scent.
-Over time, this helps feeding become something your baby looks forward to rather than resists.
+Over time, this may encourage your baby to view feeding as a comfortable, positive experience rather than a struggle.

 Be Flexible and Patient

-Every baby is different.
+Every baby is unique.
 Some adapt quickly, while others need time.
-What matters most is consistency, gentleness, and a willingness to adjust as your baby grows.
+Focus on consistency, gentle approaches, and adjusting strategies as your baby grows.